Inishfree Tours with Tom

 Note that these tours are small—only 24 people per tour—so they generally sell out early.
 To register or gather more info, please email us by clicking HERE.

 To view a Tour FAQ page, including pricing, click HERE.

 Sláinte!
 (To your health!… in Irish)

-PS If you’d like to see a few photos taken on recent tours, click HERE.
+PS If you’d like to see a few photos taken on the tours, click HERE.

 PPS I’ve written stories and poems about unforgettable experiences I’ve had in Ireland.
 If you’d like to read my favorite, click HERE.

 photo credit: Amy Sandeen (Tom with guitar).
 All other photos: Tom Kimmel.